A. General questions on the TIC system

 - The annual surveys use Forms SHC/SHCA and SHL/SHLA to collect holdings information by individual security and are thus considered to be highly accurate.
 However, because of the processing and verification procedures needed for such voluminous and detailed data, detail results are available only with a lag of about ten months, a time frame not useful for analysis of current activity.
 See more detailed information at: http://www.treasury.gov/resource-center/data-chart-center/tic/Pages/fpisd.aspx

 - The monthly holdings data are reported on the new Form SLT, "Aggregate Holdings of Long-Term Securities by U.S. and Foreign Residents."
 The first reporting dates were September and December 2011; thereafter, reporting is monthly.
-Full results are not yet available, though data on long-term U.S. Treasuries have been included since end-February 2012 in the Major Foreign Holders of Treasury Securities (MFH) table (http://www.treasury.gov/resource center/data chart center/tic/Documents/mfh.txt).
-It is expected that complete monthly holdings data will become available later in 2012 on six broad types of long-term securities (U.S. Treasuries, agencies, corporate bonds, and stocks; and foreign bonds and stocks).
+SLT data on long-term U.S. Treasuries have been included since end-February 2012 in the Major Foreign Holders of Treasury Securities (MFH) table (http://www.treasury.gov/resource center/data chart center/tic/Documents/mfh.txt).
+Complete monthly holdings data have been available since May 15, 2012, on six broad types of long-term securities (U.S. Treasuries, agencies, corporate bonds, and stocks; and foreign bonds and stocks).

-It is possible to estimate monthly holdings of securities by combining the transactions data with the annual holdings data to estimate of monthly holdings of securities (for example, as in the MFH table), but users should be aware of the difficulties, particularly in regard to country attribution, associated with this methodology (see FAQ number 7 below, especially regarding transactions bias).
+For October and November of 2011 and periods prior to September 2011 and the availability of data from the SLT, it is possible to combine the transactions data with the annual holdings data to estimate monthly holdings of securities (for example, as in the MFH table), but users should be aware of the difficulties, particularly in regard to country attribution, associated with this methodology (see FAQ number 7 below, especially regarding transactions bias).
 Additional information regarding the TIC system, analysis using the TIC data, and discussion of the methodology for constructing between-survey positions is available in a series of Federal Reserve Bulletin articles listed at http://www.treasury.gov/resource-center/data-chart-center/tic/Pages/articles.aspx .

 Data on foreign holdings of U.S. short-term securities and U.S. holdings of foreign short-term securities are collected in the annual surveys as well as in the monthly and quarterly B-form reports (BL1, BL2, BC, BQ1, and BQ2) that cover liabilities to, and claims on, foreigners filed by banks and broker-dealers.
 Foreign holdings of most types of dollar-denominated short-term U.S. securities are aggregated with other liabilities in the monthly data on "U.S. Banking Liabilities to Foreigners," but these data do provide country detail on foreign holdings of short-term U.S. Treasury securities.
 Data on U.S. holdings of short-term foreign securities, including securities held for banks' domestic customers, are included with other claims in the monthly data on "U.S. Banking Claims on Foreigners."
 Additional detail on cross-border holdings of short-term securities is available quarterly in the Capital Movements tables of the Treasury Bulletin; refer to http://www.fms.treas.gov/bulletin/index.html .